tychart/BYU-CS-224-LABS/3-C-Printing/c-printing.md

 Everything that happens to a variable, or that a variable is used for, depend only on the bits that make up that variable, not how they were initialized.
 As an example, testing if two variables are the equal will check the bits that make up those variables.

-Consider the code in `equal.c`. his will print out that `u` and `c` are the same, even though we initialized them in different ways.
+Consider the code in `equal.c`.
+This will print out that `u` and `c` are the same, even though we initialized them in different ways.
 Try it out!

 ---